This post may contain affiliate links. Read my full disclosure policy.

 - Fresh herbs- mint, cilantro, or chives.

-- Fresh Chilies– optional, but add a nice heat!
+- Fresh green chili– optional, but add a nice heat!

 - Olive oil– I love adding a little olive oil for extra richness, this is not traditional, but it is tasty!

-- Prep the ingredients (cut the onion, cucumber & herbs) and place in a bowl with the yogurt and spices.
+- Prep the ingredients (cut the onion, grate cucumber & chop herbs) and place with the yogurt and spices in a bowl.

 - Stir until combined.

-- Riata will keep in the fridge for up to 4 days.
+- Riata will keep in an airtight container the refridgerator for up to 4 days.

 - Grilled Tandoori Chicken